1 - Mapper

 mapper:

-repository-base-class: com.acme.example.MyRepositoryImpl
+repository-base-class: com.example.MyRepositoryImpl

 For example, if you want to enhance the specifications before performing the query, you can use the SpecMapper as follows: